 When eating out

 Restaurants usually cook in stainless steel.
 While this is normally not a problem, some foods can pull trace amounts of those heavy metals out of the pan.
 Avoid ordering acidic or tomato-based dishes if you’re metal sensitive or a doctor has diagnosed you with such problem.

 Nickel and chromium can continue to leach into your food from stainless steel, even after washing and cooking acidic solutions in them.
 This is especially true for acidic and tomato-based dishes.
 For these types of foods, you may want to use glass or ceramic-coated cast iron cookware instead of stainless steel.
 For other neutral and alkaline dishes, you can continue to use stainless steel pots and pans.

 Opt for high quality stainless steel cookware

 The quality of the stainless steel makes a huge difference when it comes to safety.
 The lower the quality, the more likely heavy metals are to leach into your food.
 Ideally, you would go for 430-grade stainless steel on its cladding.
 This way, you can be sure it contains a minute nickel amount, although there is still chromium.

 Warning for metal sensitive users

-Stainless steel is safe, durable and stable, but it is not ideal for acidic cooking.
-It is also the most popular cookware in North America, can resist wear and tear, is easy to clean and looks aesthetically pleasing.
-Generally, it is a healthier choice than cheaper cookware materials are and requires less maintenance.
+Stainless steel is safe, durable, and stable, but it is not ideal for everyone when it comes to acidic cooking.
+Even still, it is one of the most popular cookware types in North America.
+It can resist wear and tear, and it is easy to clean.
+On top of all of this, many people claim that it is very aesthetically pleasing.